wildmountainfarms/solarthing/other/docs/google_analytics.md

 To opt out, add `"analytics_enabled": false` to your `config/base.json`.
 Once you opt out, no data will be sent to Google.

 To opt out, you can also set the `ANALYTICS_DISABLED` environment variable.
 (Run `export ANALYTICS_DISABLED=`).
 NOTE: **This is temporary** unless you make sure this environment variable gets set before running SolarThing.
+(Only works in versions >= 2020.3.1)

 The status of Google Analytics should be sent as one of the first *log messages*.
 Such as:
 `Google Analytics is disabled` or `Google Analytics is ENABLED`.